nourhankhalifa/grafana-chatbot/README.md

 ## Build & test

-This repository includes a top-level `Makefile`, Use these targets from the repository root.
+This repository includes a top-level `Makefile`.
+Use these targets from the repository root.

 Example commands: